xelucifrost/Teller/README.md

 	- [x] RBC Visa/MC
 	- [x] AMEX

-## To add FI support yourself
-1. Add a bank name to AccountType in `teller/model.py`, ex.
-BNS (Scotiabank ticker)
-2. Set the `debug` flag to `True` in `teller/pdf_processor.py`
-3. Create the corresponding dir in `statements/BNS`
-4. Drop BNS CC statements in there
-5. Create a new dict entry in the `regexes` dict in `teller/pdf_processor.py`
-6. Copy paste one of the existing regexes, we will tweak it later
-7. Run it
-8. Copy the output and grab the parts we care about (opening balance, closing balance, statement date range and transactions) - *be careful not to paste your address/CC number into the simulator*
-9. Put it into a regex simulator like https://regex101.com/ or https://regexr.com/ or use the regex feature on your text editor
-10. Test every regex, modify until it grabs what we need
-11. Update the regex inside your new dict entry at `regexes['BNS']`
-12. Turn off `debug` flag in `teller/pdf_processor.py`, set to `False`
-13. Run it again, if it fails repeat step 9-11 until it works

-It shouldn't take long, it took me 5 minutes to add AMEX support once I got the workflow down.

 ## Future
 - Use more efficient regex, maybe 1 for all FIs but I'm lazy
 - Detect account type from statements instead of relying on directory structure